-In addition, although construction of the proposed project may temporarily affect traffic circulation within the project APE and its adjoining roads.
+However, construction of the proposed project may temporarily affect traffic circulation within the project APE and its adjoining roads.
 To address these temporary affects, an approved Traffic Control Plan would be implemented during construction such that traffic circulation would not be substantially impacted.
-Therefore, the project would not conflict with any applicable plan, ordinance, or policy establishing measures of effectiveness for the performance of the circulation system, and would not result in any significant permanent increase in traffic generation or decrease in level of service.
-Impacts would be less than significant.
+Therefore, the project would not result in any significant permanent increase in traffic generation or level of service.

-ls sue Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact congestion management agency for designated roads or highways?
-Refer to Refer to response XVI (a) above. c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? \boxtimes
+b) Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways?
+Refer to response XVI (a) above.
+C) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? \boxtimes

 Refer to VIII(e).
-The project would not result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks in that the project would be consistent with the applicable SDIA airport land use compatibility plan and underlying zones.
+The project would not result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks in that the project would be consistent with land use plans and underlying zones.
 Impacts would be less than significant.

-d)
+d) Substantially increase hazards due to a

 design feature (e.g., sharp curves or

 dangerous intersections) or \boxtimes

 incompatible uses (e.g., farm

 equipment)?

-Refer to response XVI (a) above.
 The project would not create a permanent increase in hazards resulting from design features and would reduce temporary hazards due to construction to a less than significant level through a Traffic Control Plan.
 The project does not propose any change in land use that would affect existing land uses in the area.

-e) access?
-Result in inadequate emergency \boxtimes Refer to o response XVI (a) above. f) Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? \boxtimes
+e) Result in inadequate emergency access?

+ls: sue Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Refer to o response XVI (a) above. f) Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? \boxtimes